 6. There’s a culture in the US and it’s interesting

-A lot of travellers I know think that there’s no culture in the US.
+A lot of travelers I know think that there’s no culture in the US.
 I must admit, I was guilty thinking of this.
-Growing up in the Philippines during the 90’s, we pretty much grew up in Hollywood movies, US TV shows and American music.
-I see Americans on TV all the time and being colonized by Americans – Philippines is pretty much Americanized in some ways.
+Growing up in the Philippines during the ’90s, we pretty much grew up in Hollywood movies, US TV shows, and American music.
+I see Americans on TV all the time and being colonized by Americans – the Philippines is pretty much Americanized in some ways.

 7. Americans know customer service

-One thing that always test my limit when travelling is the lack of customer service in some countries.
-From hotels, to restaurants, shops or airline, expect people not to pay attention to people.
-But I am impressed with the quality of customer service in the US especially in the restaurants.
+One thing that always tests my limit when traveling is the lack of customer service in some countries.
+From hotels to restaurants, shops or airline, expect people not to pay attention to people.
+But I am impressed with the quality of customer service in the US, especially in restaurants.

-Safety when travelling is a valid concern.
-So when people say that they are afraid visiting US because of all the gun problems, it is something that you really have to consider.
-Am I horrified by the amount of mass shootings in the US?
+Safety when traveling is a valid concern.
+So when people say that they are afraid of visiting the US because of all the gun problems, it is something that you really have to consider.
+Am I horrified by the number of mass shootings in the US?
 Yes.
 But safety is something that no one can guarantee 100%.

-I am from the Philippines and studied in Manila during early 2000’s.
+I am from the Philippines and studied in Manila during the early 2000s.
 This was during the height of bombings in public places in the country including Manila.
-To say that I was always cautious where I’d go is understatement.
+To say that I was always cautious where I’d go is an understatement.
 I used to live in fear in my own country and thought it was the worst.

 Am I concern?
 Yes, of course.
 But by statistics as well, most of the crimes happened in the townships where even locals avoid it.
 Which is pretty much the same thing while I was in Belize.
 I was staying in a nicer neighborhood so I was pretty safe generally.